Socialist Action (UK): History

+The aftermath of the 1984–1985 United Kingdom miners' strike led to John Ross to argue to reorient around individuals like Arthur Scargill, Tony Benn, and Ken Livingstone.
+This led to a minority to leave the League in 1986 and merge with the Socialist Group to form the International Socialist Group, whom began publishing Socialist Outlook.
+In 1988 Brian Grogan split to create the Communist League (UK, 1988).
+This league was a part of the Pathfinder tendency, a group led by the Socialist Workers Party (United States).

 The remainder of the group drew pessimistic conclusions from the fall of the Stalinist regimes in the Soviet Union and Eastern Europe.
 It continued to define itself as a Trotskyist group.
 It considers the Soviet model to have been preferable to capitalism for the working class, but it has always criticised that model for its bureaucratic and undemocratic features, accepting Trotsky's definition of the USSR as a degenerated workers' state.
 Socialist Action participated in the 1989 and 1990 Fourth International Youth Summer Camps but suffered another split after the 1991 World Congress.
 Small groups of Socialist Action members regularly resigned and joined the International Group, and its successor, the International Socialist Group, between the original split in 1985 and the 1991.
 At the 1991 World Congress of the Fourth International, the group was given equal status within the International with the International Socialist Group.
 At the 1995 world congress the ISG replaced Socialist Action as the British section.

 In 1997, along with Labour Party activist Ken Livingstone, SA backed Morning Star chief executive Mary Rosser and committee member Kumar Murshid in a battle for control over the newspaper.

 In 2001, SA stopped publishing its journal, also named Socialist Action, but continued to organise as a faction, for instance as the Student Broad Left.
 In 2003, it played a major role in backing Kate Hudson's leadership of the Campaign for Nuclear Disarmament (CND), and a long-term CND officer alleged that, along with the Communist Party of Britain, it was becoming dominant in the organisation, in order to exert influence over the Stop The War Coalition.
 Some of its activists played leading roles in organising the 2004 European Social Forum.